JackLewicki2/autoclicker-macro-project/README.md

 --What to Download--<br/>
 Downloading the autoclicker.exe file will allow you to run the app.
-Alternatively, you can download the autoclicker.py and the mouseicon.png file and run the app like you would any other python program.<br/>
+Alternatively, you can download the autoclicker.py and run the app like you would any other python program.<br/>
 <br/>
 --How to Use--<br/>
 The 'Add New' button allows you to add a new autoclicker/macro.
 You can select which to add by using the 'Type' selector.<br/>